bogzbonny/yeehaw/README.md

 Element ownership overview: TUI Elements are arranged in a hierarchical manner while retaining semi-autonomy.
 Events are routed from the top down, and responses can be propagated upwards from deeply nested elements.
-Additionally, elements may maintain direct communication lines with any other element through the use of hooks and other element-specific function variables (e.g. the button click function on a button element).
-Parent elements retain general authority over child elements; determining how the flow of events are channeled, and the location and size of child elements.
+Additionally, elements may directly effect any other element through a variety of hooks (e.g. the button click function on a button element).
+Parent elements retain general authority over child elements; they determine how the flow of events are channeled, and the location and size of child elements.
 Simple elements are only required to have spatial awareness within the confines provided to them - although autonomy is still given for them to change their ordering and position within their immediate parent element (with great power comes great responsibility).

 The core Element Trait has designed to be extensible for custom event/response kinds enabling developers to create entirely new sub-classes of elements which